Industry Metrics for the Seniors Housing & Care Property Market

-A more in-depth discussion of demand factors and trends can be found in the NIC Investment Guide, Fifth Edition,, Looking into the Future: How Much Seniors Housing Will Be Needed?, and the NIC Notes Blog.
+A more in-depth discussion of demand factors and trends can be found in the NIC Investment Guide, Sixth Edition,, Looking into the Future: How Much Seniors Housing Will Be Needed?, and the NIC Notes Blog.

 NIC also funded an in-depth demand study conducted by NORC at the University of Chicago focused on the middle market for seniors housing.
 This study was the first of its kind and defined American’s large middle-income seniors’ cohort– not only by its demographic characteristics but its housing and healthcare needs— today and in 2029.
 More information on the details of the Middle Market study can be found here.

 How is occupancy tracked, and what are the property market occupancy trends?